 This makes gold useless as a payment system, especially as everything is becoming digitized and we spend more money online every year.

 Bitcoin is light, quick, every Bitcoin is divisible by 100 million, and we know there will never be more than 21 million.

 Bitcoin is a secure network, with a currency as its main application.
 That currency can be sent anywhere at anytime, and the transaction cannot be stopped.

 Bitcoin might not be used much as a peer-to-peer currency yet, but neither is gold.

-And as Bitcoin matures and stabilizes in price, the security and transparency of it ensures Bitcoin will become the base layer for the Internet of Things.
+And as Bitcoin matures and stabilizes in price, the security and transparency of it ensures it will become the base layer for the Internet of Money.

 Gold is useful for many things, but Bitcoin is more useful than gold.